RTC-research-group/OpenNAS/README.md

 </p>
   <ul>
     <li>Microsoft .NET Framework 4.5</li>By clicking in this link you will be redirected to the Microsoft .NET Framework download website.
 User just has to select the desired language and then click on the "Download" button.
 Once the downloading has been finished, execute the Microsoft .NET Framework installation file.
-	<li>Xilinx ISE or Vivado</li>OpenNAS offers to the user the posibility of automatically generates the .bit file without to create an ISE project manually.
+	<li>Xilinx ISE 14.7</li>OpenNAS offers to the user the posibility of automatically generates the .bit file without to create an ISE project manually.
 For being able to use this feature, Xilinx software tool needs to be installed.
 Depending of the target FPGA chip, the user will need Xilinx ISE or Xilinx Vivado.
   </ul>
 </p>
 <h3>Installation</h3>